-If your doctor prescribes Zegerid or Zegerid OTC, ask them whether they prefer the brand-name or generic version.
+If your doctor prescribes Zegerid or Zegerid OTC, ask them whether they have a reason to prescribe either the brand-name or generic version.

 Note: Keep in mind that sometimes combination products aren’t exactly the same between brand-name and over-the-counter versions.
 If your doctor recommends one of the combination products mentioned above, it’s important that you use the specific product they mention.
 For more information on these combination products that contain omeprazole, talk with your doctor or pharmacist.

 If you need financial support to pay for omeprazole, consider looking into websites that offer cost resources and information.
 Two such organizations are:

 These sites can provide details on drug assistance programs, ways to make the most of your insurance coverage, and links to savings cards and other services.